Haint blue: Gullah culture

-As Gullah culture forcibly mingled with white southern culture, the custom became more widely practiced.
+Aesthetics

+The blue color is appreciated from an aesthetic standpoint for mimicking the color of the sky.

+Bug and bird nest deterrent

 The use of haint blue has lost some of its superstitious significance, but modern proponents also cite the color as a spider and wasp-deterrent.
-However, the color has not actually been scientifically shown to stave off bugs.
+It is also believed to be a bird nest deterrent.
+Erwin and colleagues at the Smithsonian Institution’s O. Orkin Insect Zoo were not able to find scientific research on the subject, but said that it would be a good research study for a student to pursue.
 The associated repellent effect may stem from the use of milk paint containing lye, which does act as an insect repellent.
-The blue color is also appreciated from an aesthetic standpoint for mimicking the color of the sky.
+There is also a psychological component as a bug or bird will not nest on the ceiling if it thinks the area is the sky.